 How are energy efficiency standards changing for buy to let property, and how can landlords avoid fines and financing issues in the future?
 Consultant Broker, James Powell, explains.

 What are the Minimum Energy Efficiency Standards for private rental property?

-Currently, all residential buy to let properties require an Energy Performance Certificate (EPC) of ‘E’.
+Current energy efficiency standards state that all residential buy to let properties require an Energy Performance Certificate (EPC) of ‘E’.
 The legislation, introduced in 2018, applies to all assured tenancy, regulated tenancy and domestic agricultural tenancy agreements.

 However, while housing energy efficiency has been trending in the right direction since the 90s, and the number of properties in the private rental sector (PRS) with an EPC rating of ‘C’ has increased fivefold in the last 12 years (largely due to higher standard requirements of new build properties), the UK is not on track to meet our ambitious, but necessary, climate targets.
 Therefore, minimum standards are due to increase very soon.

 When will EPC rules change for buy to let property?

 As of 2025, all buy to let property starting a new tenancy will require an EPC rating of ‘C’.
 Existing tenancies have until 2028.
 Furthermore, there are strong recommendations that all residential properties have an EPC rating of ‘C’ or higher by 2028, so it’s not just a landlord problem!
 This means that the majority of UK homes (some 19 million) require remedial energy efficiency work within the next seven years.

 Under the current regulations, landlords are not required to spend more than £3,500 (including VAT) on efficiency improvements to bring properties up to an EPC rating of ‘E’.
 Landlords are encouraged to make all the relevant improvements they can up to that amount to be able to register for an ‘all improvements made’ exemption.

 There are five main exemptions landlords can apply for, these include: